-Cuba is an adventurous trip that feels like you’re going back in time.
-Lively Havana is filled with old fashioned cars, pastel colored buildings, and brimming with Cuban culture.
-So what should you bring with you to to Cuba?
-Below you’ll find the must-haves for your Cuba packing list.
+Visiting Cuba is an adventurous vacation that feels like you’re going back in time.
+Lively Old Havana is filled with old fashioned cars, pastel colored buildings, and brimming with Cuban culture.

 10 Things to Put on Your Cuba Packing List